-Surviving every stage of the web since the beginning, the banner ads are still the pillar of big businesses’ display ad strategy.
-But as the web gets more cluttered, it gets harder to grab prospect attention.
-Display banner ads are getting more creative, and the ones that aren’t are getting left behind.
+One of the few elements to survive every stage of the web over the last 30 years, banner ads are still the pillar of many businesses’ display ad strategy.
+But as the internet gets more cluttered, it gets harder to grab potential customers’ attention.

 What are banner ads?

-A banner ad is a rectangular internet display advertising format which drives visitors to a post-click landing page when clicked.
+A banner ad is a rectangular internet display advertising format which drives visitors to a landing page when clicked.
 Common web banners and sizes are:

 - Full banner: 468×60

 - Vertical banner: 120×240